Records of members of parliament of the United Kingdom: Oldest debuts

 Perhaps the oldest parliamentary debut of all time was that of Warren Lisle, believed born in 1695, who was elected on 7 September 1780 during that year's general election as MP for Weymouth and Melcombe Regis as locum tenens, aged reportedly 85.
 He stood down on 21 November to allow his kinsman, Gabriel Steward, to stand for the seat after completing his own term as mayor of the borough (when he had been the local returning officer).
 He died in July 1788 aged reportedly 93.

 The oldest debut where a confirmed birth date is known was made by Sir Robert Pullar (born 18 February 1828) who was elected at an unopposed by-election for Perth on 12 February 1907 aged 78 years and 359 days.
 He retired at the January 1910 general election.

 The oldest debut at a general election to the UK Parliament was possibly by Bernard Kelly (born 1808) who was elected MP for South Donegal in 1885 in the year of his 77th birthday.
 He died in office on 1 January 1887 aged 78.

 The oldest woman at first entry to the Commons was Dr Ethel Bentham (born 5 January 1861) who was elected MP for Islington East at the 1929 general election aged 68 years and 145 days.
 She died in office, the first woman to do so, in 1931.

-Mick Whitley was the oldest MP first elected at the last general election, the 2019 general election, at age 68.
+Jim Allister was the oldest MP first elected at the last general election, the 2024 general election, at age 71.

 David Hacking was the oldest hereditary peer elected to the House of Lords in a by-election, aged 83 in 2021.
+He had previously been in the House for 28 years before leaving in 1999.